Ilya Ruderman: I came

-Christian Schwartz: I should have done that too, I forget what I said.
+Christian Schwartz: I should have done that, too.
+I forget what I say.

 IR: It’s interesting because in 2016, fragmentation seemed like one of the defining features of the contemporary type.
 The tendencies and the typefaces themselves were becoming more specific.
 Do you believe that this fragmentation somehow continued over the last decade?
 Or did it transform into something else?